Jagdish Sheth

 Jagdish N. Sheth (born 1938) is the Charles H. Kellstadt Professor of Marketing at the Goizueta Business School of Emory University.
-He was a prominent member of the core team during the initial years of the Indian Institute of Management Calcutta, the first Indian Institute of Management.
-Professor Sheth was awarded by the Padma Bhushan award in 2020 for his work in literature and education in the United States.
+He was involved during the initial years of the Indian Institute of Management Calcutta, the first Indian Institute of Management.
+Sheth was awarded by the Padma Bhushan award in 2020 for his work in literature and education in the United States.

 Early life

 Sheth was born in Burma (now Myanmar) to a Jain family.
-His father had migrated from Western India to Burma to set up a business as a rice merchant.
-In 1941, the family emigrated to India as refugees in the wake of the Japanese invasion of Burma.
+In 1941, the family emigrated to India.
 He received most of his schooling in Madras (now Chennai).
-It was here that he met his future wife, Madhuri Shah, at a local literacy society for high school students that he had founded.
+It was here that he met his future wife, Madhuri Shah.

-Academic career
+Career

-Sheth came to the United States to further his academic career and received his MBA at the University of Pittsburgh in 1962.
-He was fascinated by the psychological theories being advanced at that time and pursued a career in academia.
+Sheth came to the United States and received his MBA at the University of Pittsburgh in 1962.
+He pursued a career in academia.
 During the mid-1960s he studied and researched at MIT, Columbia and the University of Pittsburgh, where he received his PhD in 1966 from its Katz Graduate School of Business.
 It was during this period and whilst he was based at the University of Illinois, Urbana-Champaign, that he started developing his "Theory of Buyer Behavior".
-A book which he co-authored with his mentor Professor John Howard provided the foundation for the future of research in the field of consumer psychology and marketing.

 In 2017, he was named a fellow of the Association for Consumer Research.